MAKING CHINA SIMPLE AGAIN

 The Journey to Inclusion

-The journey to inclusion of China A shares began nearly five years ago.
+As MSCI’s Chin Ping Chia writes in his latest blog post, The World Comes to China, the journey to inclusion of China A shares began nearly five years ago.
 MSCI has been working closely with market participants and stakeholders to ensure that the upcoming partial inclusion of A shares into the MSCI Emerging Markets Index goes smoothly, and continues to hold the view that better access to all investors is beneficial to the markets in general.

 MSCI CHINA: Extensive Access to the Growing China Equity Market